-At the time, my doctor told me that hair loss was caused by a male hormone called dihydrotestone (or DHT).
+At the time of my diagnosis (2007), my doctor said that hair loss was caused by a male hormone called dihydrotestosterone (or DHT).
 He also said that pattern hair loss is a chronic, progressive condition – and that unless I started minoxidil (Rogaine®), finasteride (Propecia®), low-level laser therapy, or considered a hair transplant, it would only continue to worsen.

 These treatments felt expensive.
 They also felt out-of-scope of a high schooler.
 And after reflecting more on my age, stage in life, and the potential side effects of Propecia®, I ended up throwing out my prescription the next day.

 However, I wanted to do something, and I knew that if I decided against taking any action that my hair loss would only continue.
 So I opted for a low-level laser therapy trial and I started applying Rogaine® twice-daily.

 I continued taking Rogaine® for six years.
 And throughout those years, I also experimented with laser combs, diets, supplements, topicals, and nearly every "natural remedy" under the sun.
 The entire time, my hair loss continued to worsen.

 While in college, I wanted to better understand why these treatments weren't working for me.
 As a student, I had access to medical and scholarly journals.
 So I used my free subscriptions to start reading studies and literature reviews on androgenic alopecia.